 I go through garden gloves like toilet tissue.
-I have tried every kind from dollar-store cheap to ridiculously expensive.
-Some last longer than others, but I have learned that I bust through the right-hand thumb and index finger first and then the rest start to go soon after.
+I have tried every kind of glove, from dollar-store cheap to ridiculously expensive.
+Some last longer than others, but I have learned that I bust through the right-hand thumb and index finger first and the rest of the glove starts to go soon after.
 So, I buy several pairs of cheaper ones to have in rotation depending on the gardening task of the day.

 For fun, I get out my box of fabric paints and decorate them.
 This can be as simple as painting on your initials to as complex as a watercolor landscape.

-This is a suitable project for doing with children or your garden club.
+This is a suitable project for doing with children or with your garden club.